ColumbiaCDS/DEEPSurvey/README.md

 1. Make sure you have JSDoc installed.
 If not: `npm install --global jsdoc`
 2. `jsdoc src/DEEP*.js -a all -d ./doc`

-## Development Log

-### October 9, 2015

-- Started framework for Qualtrics DEEP
-- Built out UI for Qualtrics
-- Built out IDEEPTime and IDEEPQualtrics core functions
-- Added priors
-- Added randomization
-- Added most of the logic
-- Initial testing against current Qualtrics

-### October 10, 2015

-- Refactored DEEPTime to DEEPCore; both DEEP Time and DEEP Risk will use DEEPCore
-- Added selective code switches for DEEP Time and DEEP Risk
-- Implemented DEEP Risk
-- Documented DEEPCore
-- Fixed ID bugs
-- Refactored first run

-### October 11, 2015

-- Minor refactor of getChoiceOption to make it more compact
-- Refactored DEEPCore.nextQuestion and .beginDEEP() and
-  renderChoices(), and parts of DEEPQualtrics, to decouple the tight connection between DEEPCore and DEEPQualtrics by not making DEEPCore call anything on the platform object.
-- Added validation/error handling
-- Added introduction and warm-up
-- Added mode to skip the tutorial
-- Updated documentation for DEEPQualtrics
-- Added documentation for DEEPTutorial
-- Refactored skipTutorial and added debugMode
-- Implemented DEEP on LimeSurvey
-- Added compilation system
-- Added README

 ## TODO

 ### Consider

 - Consider using lz-string to compress itemRisks and codedIndexers or consider lazy-loading them dynamically
-- Adding a check for jQuery - may fail without
-- Adding a "saving" message in Qualtrics
 - Adding !important or clearing all CSS; consider http://yuilibrary.com/yui/docs/cssreset